-Classics majors are encouraged to spend a semester or summer abroad where they can see first hand the cultural monuments of ancient Greece and Rome.
+Classics majors are encouraged to spend a semester or summer abroad where they can see first-hand the cultural monuments of ancient Greece and Rome and continue their study of ancient languages while living in Athens or Rome.
 This is most often done during or following the junior year.

-The Intercollegiate Center for Classical Studies in Rome (pictured below) allows firsthand experience of the monuments and culture of the ancient city of Rome and its environs.
-Courses treat the ancient world and languages as well as modern Italy.
-There is an Intercollegiate Center for Classical Studies in Sicily as well.
+The Intercollegiate Center for Classical Studies in Rome allows first-hand experience of the monuments and culture of the ancient city of Rome and its environs.
+All students take the required double-credit “Ancient City” course.
+Other courses include ancient Greek, Latin, beginning Italian, Art History, and archaeological conservation.

 The College also provides numerous study away programs which are open to classics students.
-Visit the global focus section to learn more about study abroad, study away, Study Away/Teach Away, TRIP and more.
+Visit The Walter Commons to learn more about study abroad, study away, Study Away/Teach Away, TRIP and more.